puppetlabs/puppet-docs/source/puppet/3.7/reference/resources_package_windows.markdown

 The next time Puppet runs, it will notice that the names don't match and will install the new package.
 This should make the installed name match the new name, so Puppet won't attempt to re-install the package until you change the name in the manifest again.

-The name you use in the title must exactly match the name that the package reports when you inspect it with puppet resource.
+The name you use in the title must exactly match the name that the package reports when you inspect it with Puppet resource.
 If it doesn't, Puppet will get confused and repeatedly try to re-install.

 ## Install and Uninstall Options